dward2/BME547/Lectures/github_teams.md

 in my grading of the final project.

-__I strongly suggest completion of your issues/milestones, and sharing them with me for review, by the end of day Wednesday, November 20.__
+__I strongly suggest completion of your issues/milestones, and sharing them with me for review.__